MetalKid/QueryFilter/README.md

 ## Initializing FilterString/Range/Equatable

-Unfortunately, I haven't come up with a good way around being forced to new up each filter property n the constructor before you start using it.
+Unfortunately, I haven't come up with a good way around being forced to new up each filter property in the constructor before you start using it.
 If someone has a clever idea, I'm all ears!
 In the meantime, you will just have to new up each property you declare in the constructor.
 (Note: Making these a struct won't work because they all store a list of FilterItems internally...)

 ## MapToProperty